Fitting Internal Fuses

 Use an appropriate screwdriver to remove the screws holding the case to the chassis.
 The fuse is usually mounted before the transformer and usually mounted on the circuit board near the back of the IEC socket.

-Simply remove the fuse from its holder and replace.
+Simply remove the fuse from its holder and examine it to find its rating.